controllers/posts_controller.rb

 end

-The new code does the same thing that we saw in our simplified example above.
-There're three important things to note here:
+The new code does the same thing that we saw in our simplified example earlier.
+However, there're three important things to note here:

-If you're not following me, don't worry.
-I promise everything will start making sense very soon!
+If this sounds confusing, don't worry.
+I promise everything will start making sense very soon, especially once you see how we use the render method!

 We're almost done.
-The reason we added the render method to the controller class is to call it from the router, once the instance variables are set.
+The reason we added the render method to the controller class was to call it from the router, once the instance variables are set.

 Modify the router's get method so it looks like this.